adavarski/k3s-GitLab-development/README.md

 Clusters and with the added benefit of a management plane unified under the Kubernetes API.

 Of the two 9k3s & minikube), k3s tends to be the most viable.
-[It is closer to a production style deployment].
+It is closer to a production style deployment.
 To deploy GitLab via k3s, the steps you should follow are:

 ## Prerequisite: DNS